leifivan/leifivan.github.io/_posts/wow/2016-08-01-royal-knights.md

 comments: true
 ---

-Explore the world of `Mundo` as one of the Royal Knights of Liches, A knight that only take orders directly from the King!
+Explore the world of `Mundo` as one of the Royal Knights of Liches, a knight that only take orders directly from the King!

 ### Meet anime characters!